o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 ## Using the Paint Brush

-The Paint Brush is enabled by clicking the **Edit** button on the component or by selecting the component's icon in the **Component Switcher** in the viewport.
+The Paint Brush is enabled by clicking the **Edit** button on the component or selecting the component's icon in the **Component Switcher** in the viewport.

 Once the Paint Brush is active, there are three sets of controls: